michardy/sources-bot/README.md

 # sources-bot
 Bot that identifies other sources of news for a story.

-## Current Development Branch
-The current development branch is [split_components](https://github.com/michardy/sources-bot/tree/split_components).
-This is also the code powering /u/sourcesbot on reddit and https://sourcesbot.com

 ## How it works

 1. Current news sites are queried for current articles.
 (This is information is periodically refreshed as it goes out of date.)